jimm/seamaster/test/testfile.md

 # Ignore This Section

-Any section that isn't one of
+Any top-level section that isn't one of
 - Instruments
+- Messages
+- Triggers
 - Songs
 - Set Lists
 should be ignored.
 Let's see: